DataDog/dd-trace-py/docs/installation_quickstart.rst

     from ddtrace import config, patch_all

-    config.env = "dev"
+    config.env = "dev"      # the environment the application is in config.service = "app"  # name of your application
-    config.service = "app"  # replace with the name of your application config.version = "0.1"
+    config.version = "0.1"  # version of your application
     patch_all()